Teenagers Rights At School And Rights When Dealing With The Police

 “Am I Free to Go?”

-1. Your Safety - When being pulled over by the police pull over to a safe place, turn off your ignition, stay in your vehicle and keep your hands on the steering wheel.
-Try to stay calm and in control.
+1. Your Safety – When being pulled over by the police pull over to a safe place, turn off your ignition, stay in your vehicle and keep your hands on the steering wheel.
+Take a few breaths, relax and try to stay calm.
+Be polite and courteous.
 At night turn on the interior light.
-Keep your license, registration and proof of insurance close by maybe in your "sun visor."
-If you're told to get out of your vehicle take your keys, license and insurance with you.
+Don’t be searching for your insurance and license wait until the officer ask for them.
+Tell the officer where you will be reaching.
+Keep your license, registration and proof of insurance near you like in your “sun visor.”
+After you give the officer your papers put your hands back on the steering wheel.
+If you’re told to get out of your vehicle take your keys, license and insurance with you.
 Close and lock your car door when you get out.

-The officer will usually ask questions like, 'Do you know why I pulled you over?' or 'How fast do you think you were going?"
-Stay calm and be respectful, but don't answer any question.
+The officer will usually ask questions like, ‘Do you know why I pulled you over?’ or ‘How fast do you think you were going?”
+Stay calm and be respectful, but don’t answer any question.
+No matter what the officer tells you, you are not required by law to speak or answer questions without a lawyer.
 Anything you say can and will be used against you at anytime by the police or the government.
 Bite your tongue!
-If you can keep your mouth shut, you just might come out ahead more than you expected!
+If you can keep your mouth shut you just might come out ahead more than you expected.

-3. Am I Free To Go? - As soon as the police officer ask you a question ask him, "AM I FREE TO GO?"
-You have to ask if you're FREE TO GO," otherwise the courts have ruled that you're voluntarily staying to talk to the police.
-If the officer says you're being detained or arrested tell the police officer "I'm going to remain silent or say I don't answer questions."
+4. Am I Free To Go? – As soon as the police officer ask you a question ask him, “AM I FREE TO GO?”
+You have to ask if you’re free to go, otherwise the courts have ruled that you’re voluntarily staying and talking to the police.
+If the officer says you’re being detained or arrested tell the police officer “I’m going to remain silent or say I don’t answer questions.”

-During a traffic stop a good time to ask "AM I FREE TO GO?" is after the police officer has given you a "warning or a ticket" and you have signed it.
+During a traffic stop a good time to ask “AM I FREE TO GO?” is after the police officer has given you a “warning or a ticket” and you have signed it.
 Once you have signed the ticket the traffic stop is legally over says the U.S. Supreme Court.
-There's no law that requires you to stay and talk to the police officer or answer any questions.
-After you have signed the ticket and have your license you may roll up your window and leave.
-If you're outside the car ask the police officer, "AM I FREE TO GO?"
+There’s no law that requires you to stay and talk to the police officer or answer any questions.
+After you have signed the ticket and have your license tell the officer to have a good day, roll your window up and leave.
+If you’re outside your vehicle ask the police officer, “AM I FREE TO GO?”
 If he says yes then get in your car and leave.